PrincessRTFM/WoLua/docs/job.md

   Whether or not this specific job is Blue Mage.

 - `IsLimited`, boolean\
   Whether or not this class or job is limited.
-Currently identical to `IsBlu`, but may change with future game updates.
+Currently identical to `.IsBlu`, but may change with future game updates.